bluenviron/gortsplib/README.md

 ## RTP Payload Formats

 In RTSP, media streams are routed between server and clients by using RTP packets.
-In order to decode a stream, RTP packets must be converted into codec-specific frames.
-This conversion happens by using a RTP payload format.
-This library recognizes the following formats:
+Conversion between RTP packets and codec-specific frames happens by using a payload format.
+This library recognizes the following payload formats:

 ### Video